10near/10near/README.md

-# 10NEAR Research Group
+# 10NEAR - website

-Welcome to the 10near research group/project repository, where we explore innovative websites and APIs.
+> Welcome to the 10near website project repository

-**Project Status:** Lets go on J6

-### The Stack
-- NEXT.js
-- Tailwind CSS
-- TypeScript (typesafe and linter disabled)
-- Cockroach DB
-- Prisma

-Remember, fate is supreme. 🚀